 When Days for Girls Kamloops was asked to participate “we jumped at the chance” said co-leader Trudi Backman.
 “This was the perfect way to support our local community with a product we usually send abroad” she said.

-Roberta Kjelson, also a member of the Kamloops Team, explained that there are three reasons why women like to use reusable kits.
+Roberta Kjelson, also a member of the Kamloops Team, explained that there are three reasons why women like to use washable kits.
 First, it cuts costs considerably.
-These kits, offered free of charge to anyone who needs them, allows women and girls to allocate monies they would otherwise have to spend on disposables, to other family expenses.
-Secondly, the kits are good for the environment.
+These DfG kits, offered free of charge to anyone who needs them, allows women and girls to allocate monies they would otherwise have to spend on disposables, to other family expenses.
+Secondly, the DfG kits are good for the environment.
 “We all know the high social and environmental cost of disposing of millions of pads and tampons in our waste facilities,” said Kjelson.

-The third reason for the success of the kits, is that some women are allergic to disposable products and find these kits so much more comfortable and hygienic.
+The third reason for the success of the DfG kits, is that some women are allergic to disposable products and find these kits so much more comfortable and hygienic.

 After all, Days for Girls is all about reaching Every Girl.
 Everywhere.
 Period.